Ten must-haves in a payment service provider

 To find out whether a payment provider can help your business optimize its approval rates, ask whether:

-- It owns and operates all its technology stack or whether there are integrations with third-parties
+• It owns and operates all its technology stack or whether there are integrations with third-parties

-- It can provide complete access to your payments data, end-to-end
+• It can provide complete access to your payments data, end-to-end

-- It can offer different ways to view and consume your payment data
+• It can offer different ways to view and consume your payment data

-- It has teams that can support you to understand your payment data and uncover areas for optimization
+• It has teams that can support you to understand your payment data and uncover areas for optimization

-- It's a principal member and a direct acquirer of all major card brands, including Visa, MasterCard, American Express, Diners/Discover and UnionPay
+• It's a principal member and a direct acquirer of all major card brands, including Visa, MasterCard, American Express, Diners/Discover and UnionPay

-- It has deep relationships with all the major issuing banks
+• It has deep relationships with all the major issuing banks

-Reduces your risk of fraud and chargebacks
+Reduces fraud and chargeback risks

 Fraud is every online merchant’s nightmare.
 It's a common cause of chargebacks, which result in billions of dollars of lost revenue for merchants each year.